HRV vs ERV vs Humidifier: What London Homes Need

 Where Do Humidifiers Fit In?

 Many homeowners are surprised to learn that humidifiers often work alongside HRV/ERV systems rather than replacing them.
-Here's how they complement each other:
+HRV/ERV manages fresh air exchange and overall humidity balance, while a humidifier adds precise moisture when outdoor air is extremely dry.
+Together they create perfectly balanced indoor air quality year-round.

 Common London Home IAQ Problems and Solutions